ashleefv/ApplNumComp/L14 Introduction to GUIs.md

 # **Lesson 14: Introduction to GUIs and GUIs in MATLAB**
 Graphical user interfaces (GUIs) are everywhere in the digital world.
-This lesson introduces this topic and an overview of the MATLAB functionality in creating them.
+This lesson introduces the topic of GUIS and demonstrates GUI use in MATLAB.

 ## **Related Readings**
 [Reading 7](https://github.com/ashleefv/ApplNumComp/blob/master/RecommendedReading.md#reading-7)